RileyWeaver/miniproject4RileyWeaver/README.md

 understand login/authentication better, so I could incorporate those pages in my project myself.
 This project is a polls website that I flavored into a Halo E-sports poll site.
 There is also the admin side iof these project that shows how to easily manage the site, or you can create a account and just be a normal user.
 More information on that will be in teh Executing Programs below.
+BootStrap is added on the login button on /polls/login and you successfully log in.

 ### Dependencies